 Depression and heart failure

-Temporary feelings of sadness are normal and should gradually go away as you get back to your normal activities.
-Treatment is necessary however, if you feel very depressed every day for two or more weeks.
-Talk with your health care provider who can diagnose and start depression treatment.
+These feelings are normal, temporary and should gradually go away as you get back to your normal activities.
+Treatment may be necessary if you continue to feel very depressed or anxious, most of the day, every day, for two or more weeks.
+Talk with your doctor who can diagnose and start treatment for depression and anxiety.

-Why is depression a problem for people with heart failure syndrome?
+Why is depression and anxiety a problem for people with heart failure syndrome?

 - It can add to an increased risk of illness or other heart problems.